cosmix/stencilizer/README.md

 Most `.ttf` files use TrueType outlines and will work.
 For `.otf` files, the situation is more nuanced:

 - **OTF with TrueType outlines**: Some foundries package TrueType outlines in an OpenType container.
-These work fine.
+These are fully supported.
 - **OTF with CFF outlines**: Traditional PostScript-based OpenType fonts.
-These are supported.
+These are fully supported.
 - **OTF with CFF2 outlines**: Modern variable OpenType fonts use CFF2.
 These are not yet supported.

 If you're unsure about your font's format, try processing it—Stencilizer will report an error if the format is unsupported.